artbin/dlog/blog/2-obelisk-sequencer.md

 ## A Standalone Crate?

-The Sparse Append Counter is useful beyond DLog.
+The Obelisk Sequencer is useful beyond DLog.
 We're considering releasing it as a standalone Rust crate:

 ```toml
 [dependencies]